aurora-moon-cloud/VSFG-on-CBI/README.md

    Upon observing the pie chart, it becomes evident that the majority of bird call samples in the dataset were collected from the United States, followed by France.
 This suggests that these countries may have a more diverse range of bird species or a higher concentration of bird habitats, making them prime locations for bird call sample collection.

    The relatively smaller slices representing Mexico, Canada, and Russia suggest that fewer samples were collected from these countries.
 This could be due to limited bird habitats, fewer bird species, or less extensive sampling efforts in these regions.

+   Upon comparing the spectrograms of the calls of White-crowned Sparrows, significant differences are evident.
+These disparities can be attributed to various factors such as environmental variations during sampling, behavioral states of the birds, individual differences, recording equipment, and recording conditions.
+These factors potentially influence the frequency, amplitude, and structure of the sounds captured, resulting in distinct spectral patterns.

+   The above information lays a foundation for the further study and research of artificial intelligence algorithm model.